aws-neuron/aws-neuron-sdk/libraries/nxd-training/overview.rst

 -------------------

 NxD Training (where NxD stands for NeuronX Distributed) library is a collection of open-source tools and libraries designed to empower customers to train PyTorch models on AWS Trainium instances.
-:ref:`Introduced with Neuron 2.20 release <introduce-nxd-training>`, it combines both ease-of-use and access to most advanced features through additional features built on top of :ref:`NxD Core<neuronx-distributed-index>` library.
+It is :ref:`introduced with Neuron 2.20 release <introduce-nxd-training>` as a beta software.
+NxD Training combines both ease-of-use and access to features built on top of :ref:`NxD Core<neuronx-distributed-index>` library.
+It is compatible with training platforms like NVIDIA’s NeMo.
-Additionally, NxD training addresses the needs of a broad range of users including those looking to create their training jobs from scratch to ones with existing workflows in other frameworks.
-It is compatible with training platforms like NVIDIA’s NeMo and provides users a migration path to switch their NeMo workflows to NxD Training.

-Specifically, :ref:`NxD Training <nxdt_figure>` opens a world of benefits to ML developers by offering a rich feature set and greater productivity through:
+Specifically, :ref:`NxD Training <nxdt_figure>` offers the following features and productivity flows:

 *  **Training Workflows**: Developers benefit from turnkey support for multiple workflows such as model Pre-training, Supervised Finetuning (SFT),
    and Parameter Efficient Finetuning (PEFT) using Low Rank Adapters (LoRA) [#f1]_.
 For these workflows, precision types supported include